 In accordance with the UK Code and the AIC Code, the Directors have assessed the prospects of the Company by considering the Company's amended investment policy as discussed earlier in this annual report, the Company's principal risks discussed on page 20, as well as the Company's cash balances and liabilities.
 In making this assessment, the Directors have considered detailed information provided by the Administrator and Manager at Board meetings which include the Company's statement of financial position and projected cash flows.
 Projected cash flows include, but are not limited to, the projected realisations from the Company's investment portfolio, based on a full-run off of the portfolio, projected capital calls from the Company's unfunded capital commitments, and projected expenses over the expected term of exit.
-As discussed in note 12 of this annual report, at 30 June 2023, JPEL had \$18.6 million in unfunded commitments to private equity funds.
+As discussed in note 11 of this annual report, at 30 June 2024, JPEL had \$17.0 million in unfunded commitments to private equity funds.
 However, based on the vast majority of the Company's investment portfolio being made up of older vintage year funds that are outside of their respective investment periods as well as the Manager's conversations with various underlying investment sponsors, the Directors and the Manager are confident that unfunded commitments will not be called.

-As discussed in the Chairman's Statement, the Board believes that the best option for the Company in the near term is to continue to run-off JPEL's portfolio organically and, as such, the Board continues to review two and a half year cash flow statements when considering the Company's viability.
-At this time, JPEL's Board believes that the best option for the Company in the near term is to continue to run-off JPEL's portfolio organically, and revisit all options once JPEL's NAV approaches approximately \$30 million.
+As discussed in the Chairman's Statement, the Board believes that the best option for the Company in the near term is to continue to run-off JPEL's portfolio organically.
+As such, the Board continues to review cash flow statements over a three year period when considering the Company's viability.

 Based on the above, the Directors confirm that they have a reasonable expectation that the Company will be able to continue its operations and meet its liabilities as they fall due over the three year period irrespective of the timing of investment realisations and wind down events.
 In making this assessment, the Board has assumed that the threats to the Company's solvency and liquidity incorporated in the principal risks will be managed or mitigated as outlined under the principal risks section.